Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Calculate Reading Time into a spreadsheet?
+How do I pull Calculate Reading Time into Google Sheets?

 How many credits does each Calculate Reading Time cell cost?